vfarcic/vfarcic.github.io/jx/what.md

 ---

 * It needs to be cloud-native <!-- .element: class="fragment" -->
-* It needs to bee cloud-agnostic <!-- .element: class="fragment" -->
+* It needs to be cloud-agnostic <!-- .element: class="fragment" -->
 * It needs to scale from zero to infinity and back <!-- .element: class="fragment" -->
-* It needs to follow everything-as-code principle <!-- .element: class="fragment" -->
+* It needs to follow the everything-as-code principle <!-- .element: class="fragment" -->
 * It needs to be fast <!-- .element: class="fragment" -->
 * It needs to be (very) easy <!-- .element: class="fragment" -->